 Designing is concerned with creating change to affect empathy, practicality and appropriateness in everyday life.
-As a way of thinking and doing, it focuses on creating solutions using appropriate technology with purposeful intent.
+As a way of thinking and doing, it focuses on creating solutions with purposeful intent using appropriate technology.
 This broadly involves rational thought processes and intuitive responses that are nested within a holistic fabric of analytical, creative and critical thinking.

-For this examination, candidates investigate and explore daily activities for design opportunities and take ideas from conception to fruition.
+For this examination, candidates explore daily activities for design opportunities and seek solutions for design needs.
 The process undertaken may be diverse but each should include Needs Analysis, Idea Conceptualisation, Development and Prototyping, all supported by Research to arrive at the proposed design solution.
 A model to help candidates engage in the design process is shown in Figure 1.